What is Growth Equity?

 At the commercialization stage, one of the top priorities is to establish the business model, which governs how the company will generate revenue.
 For instance, deciding how products will be priced, the branding and marketing strategy going forward, and how its offerings will be differentiated from its competitors are all topics that must be addressed.

 Once a company passes the proof-of-concept stage, the focus will soon center on sustaining growth, improving unit economics, and becoming more profitable.

 Companies at the commercialization stage attempt to refine their product or service offering mix, expand sales and marketing functions, and correct operational inefficiencies.

 But in reality, the shift towards focusing on profitability is not nearly as quick or efficient as one might assume.

-For instance, one of the most important key performance indicators (“KPIs”) for software companies, the CLV/CAC ratio, should gradually normalize to a level around 3.0x-5.0x – which implies the business model is repeatable and enough profits are being derived from customers to justify the sales and marketing spending.
+For instance, one of the most important key performance indicators (“KPIs”) for software companies, the LTV/CAC ratio, should gradually normalize to a level around 3.0x-5.0x – which implies the business model is repeatable and enough profits are being derived from customers to justify the sales and marketing spending.

 Revenue growth in the commercialization stage will normally be around 10% to 20% (exceptional start-ups will exhibit even higher growth – i.e., “unicorns”).